mhoirup/mhoirup.github.io/about/index.md

 github.com/mhoirup/econometric-projects</a>, which will be entirely in either R or Python (unless I someday switch over to Julia or something).
-In general, I'll try to use R for my analytical projects, while Python is for building models from the ground up, which I have to be a good exercise in wrapping my head around the various estimation procedures.
+In general, I'll try to use R for my analytical projects, while Python is for building models from the ground up, which I have found to be a good exercise in wrapping my head around the various estimation procedures.
 </p>